What to Do After an Accident with a JB Hunt Semi Truck

 In 2015, an Indiana woman and her family obtained a verdict in a lawsuit against JB Hunt.
 The lawsuit alleged that a JB Hunt driver into the median and failed to follow mandated safety rules, including turning on the truck’s flashers or marking the roadway with reflective triangles.
 Later, the woman collided with the stationary vehicle, causing her to fall into a coma and face permanent brain injuries.
 Unfortunately, with so many drivers on the road, accidents like this are bound to happen.
 As reported by the Federal Motor Carrier Safety Administration, from 2018 to 2020, J.B.
 Hunt trucks were involved in 1,514 trucking accidents, with 513 involving injuries and 37 involving fatalities.

-WHAT TO DO AFTER AN ACCIDENT WITH JB HUNT
+WHAT TO DO AFTER AN ACCIDENT WITH A JB HUNT SEMI-TRUCK

 If you’ve been injured in a J.B.
 Hunt trucking accident, you may want to consider taking these steps: